homics/instructions/homics/docs/user-guide/gateway.md

 ![info](../img/info.png) You can still access the other services directly on each port 8090 and 9001.
 In practice, you will block those ports from the outside via a firewall.

-Well done.
-Let's continue on to the next step and our new microservices.
+Well done!
+Let's continue on to the next step, with a new microservices.

 ## What's next ?
 [Exercise 3: Stats](../user-guide/stats.md)